Volga dwarf goby

 Hyrcanogobius bergi, the Volga dwarf goby, is a species of goby endemic to the Caspian Sea where it occurs in fresh, brackish and marine waters along the coast.
-Unusually for gobies, this species is almost a pelagic fish.
-This species grows to a length of 3.6 cm SL.
-This species is the only known member of its genus.
+Unusual for gobies, this species is almost a fully pelagic fish.
+H. bergi grows to a length of 3.6 cm SL.
+This species is also the only known member of its genus.
 The specific name honours the Soviet zoologist Lev Berg (1876-1950) who described many new species of goby from the Caspian Sea.